Last Updated on

 The same process happens when the baby is immunised, and the best part is that they do not have to get ill for developing these antibodies.
 In some cases, they are long-lasting, and in the other cases, they last a lifetime.

-So this is why it is safe to ensure that immunisation does not happen at the same time as the immune system is fighting against another disease.
+This is why it is safe to ensure that immunisation does not happen at the same time as the immune system is fighting against another disease.
 If the baby has had a slight cold or a cough for a few days, then that means that the immune system has already got rid of the germs that caused the infection.

 When is It Fine for Your Baby to Have Vaccinations?

-However, it is important to realise that very young children are often prone to short-term illnesses.
+It is important to realise that very young children are often prone to short-term illnesses.
 These could range from a slight cough to cold.
 In many cases, it is not accompanied by fever and will not last long.
 So, the easiest way to ensure that if your baby should get vaccinated is by checking if they are healthy or sick from the morning on the day the vaccination is scheduled.
 In other cases, it is best if you put it off until the infection has been ceased and then you can go for the vaccination.
 Timing is critical.
 If the baby is not acutely ill, then you can go ahead with the vaccination.
 Talk to your doctor about the situation, to know whether there is a need to cancel the vaccination.
 Don’t forget that the sooner your child is vaccinated, the better it will be.

 When the baby takes vaccinations for diseases like mumps, measles or rubella, it can cause mild reactions.
-So don’t panic if your baby feels poorly for a few days after the shot.
+So don’t panic if your baby feels ill for a few days after the shot.
 Don’t look for getting vaccinated before a trip or an important event.

 Mild illnesses do not interfere with vaccinations, and they can receive vaccinations even if they are on antibiotics.
 It is best to consult with your physician if you are concerned about the situation and have your doubts.